 Mode Description Values Time mode.
 This is the normal mode and displays the time.
 It is the normal start up mode of the clock.
 If you do nothing.
 The clock is in this mode.
 In this mode a short press cycles through the values given in "Time Display Mode", but always returns to the standard time display after 5 seconds.
-Time and Date Settings Set minutes.
+Time and Date Settings Note that the Time and Date settings will not be shown if the WiFi module is active!
+Set Hours.
+Each short press will advance the hour.
+The hours roll over back to zero after reaching 12 or 24 (depending on the 12/24 hours mode).
+Set minutes.
 Each short press will advance the minute.
 The minutes roll over back to 0 ffter reaching 59 minutes.
 Each time you set the minute, the seconds is reset to 0.
-Set Hours.
-Each short press will advance the hour.
-The hours roll over back to zero after reaching 12 or 24 (depending on the 12/24 hours mode).
+Reset seconds.
+Each short press will reset the seconds to 0, without changing the hours or minutes.
 Set Day.
 Each short press will advance the day.
 The day roll over back to one after reaching the maximum number of days in the month.
 Set Month.
 Each short press will advance the month.
 The month roll over back to zero after reaching 12.
 Set Year.
 Each short press will advance the year.
 The year roll over back to 2015 after reaching 2099.